 Segment your list by interest

-Offer users to personalize emails by setting up preferences and then segment them accordingly.
-For example, Net-A-Porter provides subscribers with a choice of their favorite designers to tailor the What’s New email updates to their interests.
+Allow users to personalize emails by setting up preferences and then segment them accordingly.
+For example, Net-A-Porter provides subscribers with a choice of their favorite designers to tailor the what’s new email updates to their interests.

 Soft Surroundings, for their part, include similar questions in their subscription form.

 One of the top reasons why people unsubscribe is the inconsistency in sending frequency.
 Statistics show that 26% of users click the unsubscribe link due to the emails being sent too often.
-Hold A/B tests, ask for feedback, and check what is the trigger in your case.
+Hold A/B tests, ask for feedback, and check the trigger rate.